UtrechtUniversity/ricgraph/website/enhancing-with-ricgraph.md

 [BackToPure](https://github.com/UtrechtUniversity/BackToPure/tree/jobs-orientied),
 you can enhance an organization's
-[Research Information System Pure](https://www.elsevier.com/solutions/pure) by enriching its content.
-BackToPure can identify items (such as publications, data sets or software) that exist in other external sources but are missing from the organization's Pure, and then insert (enrich) those items into Pure.
+[Research Information System Pure](https://www.elsevier.com/solutions/pure) by identifying candidate research results, data sets, software, and identifiers that are present in external sources but missing from that organization's own Pure system.

-The result is a more complete overview of research at that organization.
+Ricgraph connects information from multiple source systems and organizations in a single graph.
+BackToPure can use these relations to find candidate enrichments and, after review, insert or update them in Pure.
+The result is a more complete and better connected overview of research for that organization.

 In an image, this looks as follows: